$q$-Derivative Grammar: -grammatical calculus q-grammatical calculus

-This section aims to develop $q$-grammar calculus.
-Analogous to the grammar calculus presented in Appendix \ref{sec:survey}, we define the $q$-exponential generating function of $f \in \mathbb{E}$ associated with the $q$-derivative associated with a $q$-grammar.
+This section aims to develop $q$-grammatical calculus.
+Analogous to the grammatical calculus presented in Appendix \ref{sec:survey}, we define the $q$-exponential generating function of $f \in \mathbb{E}$ associated with the $q$-derivative associated with a $q$-grammar.
 More precisely, let $ G=(S, R, \rho)$ be a $q$-grammar, and let $D$ denote the $q$-derivative associated with $G$.
 For any $f\in \mathbb{E}$, we introduce the following $q$-exponential generating function: